Join Our Initiative Browse the Datasets Contribute a New Dataset

 Categories of Dataset Transformations

-- Structured: A filtered dataset that has been reformatted to be most suitable for model training (LLMs, time series, etc.), RAG patterns, and similar purposes.
-For example, PDFs converted to JSON.
+- Structured: A filtered dataset that has also been reformatted to be most suitable for some AI purpose, such as model training, RAG, etc. For example, PDFs are more convenient to use when converted to JSON or YAML.

 See How We Process Datasets for more details on these levels and how we process datasets.